yunchenlo/Font2Font/README.md

 # Font.py

 ## How to solve Generator Failure from XXM to target font
-1. Increase dataset picture number
+1. Increase dataset picture number (3000 -> 6000)
-2. Increase complexity of discriminator
+2. Increase complexity of discriminator or encoder and generator (Yi-Ren, Jerry)
-3. Pretrain from (input:target font, output:target font) to ensure the generator initial state is correct
+3. Pretrain from (input:target font, output:target font) to ensure the generator initial state is correct (Jerry)
+4. Apply pretrained model to new dataset(Yi-Ren)
-4. Create new loss term
+5. Create new loss term
-5. Find who cause the failure(encoder or generator)
+6. Find who cause the failure(encoder or generator) (Jason)

 ## 0530 TODO (Deadline: 6/2)